daisygunn/around-the-world/README.md

 3. To create an easy to navigate website to ensure that it is user friendly.

 The user goals of this website are:
-1. To learn new capital cities around the world.
+1. To learn about new capital cities around the world.
 2. To test my knowledge of capital cities using the quiz.
 3. To improve my previous scores & therefore my overall knowledge.